Enrollment / Registration Information

 If you have not already done so, we encourage you to change your temporary password and set up some hint questions at http://password.georgetown.edu.

 Note that Georgetown University will never ask for your password outside of normal logging into various services.
 Do not share your password in any e-mail message or online form.

 Registration will begin after fall course schedules are finalized in June.
-Your program will contact you to start the registration process and will assist you in selecting appropriate ocurses.
+Your program will contact you to start the registration process and will assist you in selecting appropriate courses.
 If you do not hear from your program by August, please write the relevant Admissions Office on the Contacts page.